 One of the main principles we strive to instill in the children at our school is learning to be kind and considerate to all people.
 Insensitivity about who is invited to parties and who is excluded may lead to social tension and conflict in a classroom.
-The learning environment at school can be profoundly impacted.
-Parents are encouraged to extend party invitations to one of the following:
+The learning environment at school can be profoundly impacted

-In no case should just one or two students in one of the above groups be excluded.
 Invitations to parties may not be distributed on school grounds unless every student in a grade or the classroom is invited to attend. (or all of the girls in the classroom or all of the boys)